Factors Affecting Quality of Reprocessing

 Manufacturers are required to validate their reprocessing instructions by documenting that the recommended cleaning, disinfection, or sterilization process consistently results in an adequately reprocessed device.
 In general, cleaning validation experiments involve soiling of the devices (from clinical use, or simulated soiling with a test soil), cleaning of the device, and finally a method to measure residual components of the test soil remaining on the device.

 FDA review of manufacturer-supplied validation data indicates that many studies designed inadequate test conditions and used inappropriate measurement methods to validate that the tested device was clean.
-For example, many manufacturers do not use a clinically relevant test soil as part of the validation testing of their cleaning instructions for use, resulting in cleaning instructions that may not adequately remove soil such as blood, tissue and bone.
+For example, some manufacturers have not used a clinically relevant test soil as part of the validation testing of their cleaning instructions for use, resulting in cleaning instructions that may not adequately remove soil such as blood, tissue and bone.

 Manufacturers have commonly used a suspension of bacterial spores as a test soil, and measured the reduction in spores after cleaning as part of the validation of cleaning instructions; however it is unclear whether or not the removal of bacterial spores directly correlates to the removal of patient material such as blood and tissue from the devices.
 For that reason, the FDA does not recommend the use of spore log reduction testing as a method to determine the effectiveness of the cleaning methodology.